What is radical prostatectomy?

 I have elected to have surgery: Are there any consequences?

-After the surgery patients you will have a catheter in the bladder for a week.
+After the surgery patients have a catheter in the bladder for a week.
 You will be taught to manage the catheter at home before its removal.

-Most men have difficulty with urinary control initially after the catheter has been removed and will require a pad that fits inside the underwear.
-The degree of urinary control varies greatly but most men will have achieved reasonably good control within one to three months and require minimal protection, if any.
+Most men have difficulty with urinary control initially after the catheter has been removed and will require a pad where small pads that fit inside the underwear.
+The degree of urinary control varies greatly but most men will have achieved reasonably good control within one to three months and thereafter require minimal protection, if any.
 Sometimes, the recovery of continence is slower, but rarely more than three to six months.
 About 2% have incontinence at one year and will require pads for protection.

 The continence level can be improved by performing Pelvic Floor Exercises.
 Ideally you should learn these and start doing them before the operation to strengthen the pelvic floor muscles prior to surgery .These can then resume when the catheter comes out.
 There might be some ache /pain below the scrotum initially when doing these exercises: if so you should stop and recommence a day or two later.
 These exercises can be done for many months and certainly until full continence is achieved.